aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/reconfiguration.md

 ## Function `initialize`

-Only called during genesis.
-Publishes <code>Configuration</code> resource.
+Only called during genesis.<br/> Publishes <code>Configuration</code> resource.
 Can only be invoked by aptos framework account, and only a single time in Genesis.

 <pre><code>public(friend) fun initialize(aptos_framework: &amp;signer)<br/></code></pre>